jpeach/coursera-data-science/CODEBOOK.md

 - "STANDING"
 - "LAYING"

-## Measurements
+## Measurement Name Interpretation

-The remaining variables are measurements of the subject performing a specific activity.
+The measurement names from the original UCI dataset have been expanded to make their semantic more readable and obvious.

 Each variable name contains either 3 or 4 components.

 1. Measured signal name, components of which are described below
 2. Signal measurement domain, either ``Time`` or ``Frequency``